tuxedoar/tiny-ldap-manager/README.md

  * Modify LDAP attributes (*replace*, *add* and *delete* modes, are supported!).
  * Delete LDAP entries.
  * Add LDAP entries with their corresponding *attributes*, by importing them from a CSV file!.
  * Query the LDAP attributes of a particular entry, based on its DN.
- * Perform some LDAP operations in bulk!.
+ * Perform the following LDAP operations in bulk: *add* entries, *delete* entries and *modify* LDAP attributes!.

 ## Requirements
 This is what it needs, in order to work: